|

 Makefile.linux

-- for building under Linux using
+- for building under Linux with GNU MAKE and

 Makefile.cygwin

-- for building under Cygwin using
+- for building under Cygwin using the default

 Makefile.solaris